 “I think most eclipse chasers are pretty rational and understand the phenomenology as physics playing itself out on a celestial scale,” says Schneider.
 He is, too, for the most part.
 But then there are the coincidences.

-The moon is 400 times closer to Earth than the sun.
-But the moon is also 400 times smaller than the sun.
 For starters, the moon is 400 times closer to Earth than the sun.
 But the moon is also 400 times smaller than the sun, Schneider explains.
 That means that from Earth, the sun and the moon appear to be the exact same size.
 Without those exact proportions, total eclipses wouldn’t exist; either the moon wouldn’t appear large enough to blot out the whole sun, or it would appear too large, blotting out the sun’s halo of plasma called the corona, which is what makes a total eclipse so beautiful.

 And actually, this is a unique period in history of the universe, the only era, in celestial time scales, when a total eclipse has been possible here on Earth.
 “The moon’s orbit is gradually moving outwards,” Schneider explains.
 “In the future—in a few hundred millions of years—we won’t have total eclipses any more.”